donnellyr/EventTrackerProject/README.md

 * Learned DOM manipulation using JavaScript to dynamically display web pages and perform CRUD functions
 * Used event listeners to trigger functions when the right conditions were met
 * Used XMLHttpRequest's to route to REST endpoints
+* Learned to use angular / typescript to make a dynamic front end to my site
+* Incorporated node js, used ng statements to dynamically display data
+* Incorporated CSS and Bootstrap for frontend styling